Area Rate Efficiency in Multi-Link Molecular Communications: Performance Evaluation

 \subsection{Simulation Parameters}

 \scaleSubsectionBelow

 The default values of the channel parameters are given in \Table{Table:Parameter} and are used if not specified otherwise.
-We emphasize that by default \gls{SRX} is chosen to be as large as possible, such that the \ac{RX} touches the cell boundary, i.e., $\gls{SRX} = \frac{\gls{r0minHex}}{2}$ and $\gls{SRX} = \frac{b}{2}$ for the hexagonal and the square grid, respectively.
+Micro-scale parameter values are chosen similar to other MC works \cite{Koo2016MoMIMO,Gursoy2019IndMod}.
+We emphasize that, by default, \gls{SRX} is chosen to be as large as possible, such that the \ac{RX} touches the cell boundary, i.e., $\gls{SRX} = \frac{\gls{r0minHex}}{2}$ and $\gls{SRX} = \frac{b}{2}$ for the hexagonal and the square grid, respectively.
 Furthermore, we adopt the hexagonal grid as the default structure.
-For the computation of the \ac{CIR}, the infinite sum in \Equation{eq:math_ir_general} was truncated to $21$ terms, i.e., $k_{\mathrm{max}} = 20$.
-Furthermore, the threshold value \gls{threshold} in \Equation{eq:math_section_threshold_definition}, the suboptimal threshold value $\gls{threshold}_{\mathrm{sub}}$ in \Equation{eq:math_section:simpleThres}, and the \ac{BER} in \Equation{eq:performance:error_prob} were computed for a truncated number of interferers.
-The numbers of interferers correspond to the first three rings in the respective considered grid, cf. \Figures{graphic:System_model:Grid_hex}{graphic:System_model:Grid_quad}, i.e., $\gls{nrTrans}-1 = 36$ and $\gls{nrTrans}-1 = 24$ for the hexagonal and square grids, respectively. \scaleSubsubsection
+For the evaluation of the \ac{CIR}, the infinite sum in \Equation{eq:math_ir_general} was truncated to $21$ terms\footnote{The corresponding mismatch error is bounded by factor $\eta$ given in \Table{Table:Parameter}, cf. \Appendix{section:appendix:kmax_truncation}.}, i.e., $k_{\mathrm{max}} = 20$.
+Furthermore, the threshold value $\gls{threshold}_{\mathrm{opt}, \gls{nrTrans}-1}$ in \Equation{eq:math_section_threshold_definition}, the suboptimal threshold value $\gls{threshold}_{\mathrm{sub}, \gls{nrTrans}-1}$ in \Equation{eq:math_section:simpleThres}, and the \ac{BER} in \Equation{eq:performance:error_prob} were computed for a truncated number of interferers.
+The numbers of interferers correspond to the first three rings in the respective grid, cf. \Figures{graphic:System_model:Grid_hex}{graphic:System_model:Grid_quad}, i.e., $\gls{nrTrans}-1 = 36$ and $\gls{nrTrans}-1 = 24$ for the hexagonal and square grids, respectively. \scaleSubsubsection